-Ronald Roy is the Chair of Mechanical Engineering and Associate Head of Department (research) in the Dept. of Engineering Science.
+Ronald Roy is the Chair of Mechanical Engineering and Head of the Department of Engineering Science.
 He formerly served as Professor and Chairman of the Dept. of Mechanical Engineering at Boston Univ., as a Senior Physicist at the Applied Physics Lab and an Associate Research Professor of Bioengineering, both at the Univ. of Washington, and on the research staff at the National Center for Physical Acoustics.
 Professor Roy also served as the 65th George Eastman Distinguished Visiting Professor at the University of Oxford (2006-2007) and is the standing Vice President of the Acoustical Society of America.

 Ron has taught a broad range of foundational courses in mechanical engineering and acoustics at multiple universities in the US.
 In Oxford, he teaches the 1st-year university course on electricity and magnetism, the 3rd-year course on heat transfer with phase change and multi-phase flow, and previously taught the 4th-year course on biomedical ultrasound.